sandervandevelde/uwp-iot-device/UwpToIotHub.md

 7. This will result in the following messages

     ```
-    Monitoring events from device goattrough
+    Monitoring events from device DummyDevice
     Event received:
     {
       "waterLevel": 12
     }
     ```

+## Conclusion

+The messages are shown here too.
+These messages are now available in Azure.

+Next Step: You are now ready to process your data in an Azure Function.